15 International Fiction Books That Will Help You Still Feel Connected with the World

 A good story

 In the time of closed borders and the novel coronavirus, it’s important to know that we are all in this together.
 Here are a few books of international fiction that help you feel connected with the world, even when quarantined in your own home.
-If you’re looking for more words of comfort beyond books, here are positive quotes to help you see the glass half full.

 Note: Prices listed were accurate as of press time; pricing fluctuations may occur.